 - Local Results (aka the 3 Pack)

 - Google Maps

-- Powerful social proof.
 Testimonials on your website are great, but chances are you’ve selected them – so of course, they’re going to be glowing and your visitors know that.
-Google Reviews via GMB cannot be edited or deleted and are therefore perceived as more honest and credible.
+Google Reviews via Google Business cannot be edited or deleted and are therefore perceived as more honest and credible.

-- Get your products or services in front of people by adding them to your GMB listing where they can be showcased on mobile and desktop search to help drive customer interactions.
+By adding them to your Google Business listing they can be showcased on mobile and desktop search to help drive customer interactions.